 Every business is different; a document that is essential for one business to archive may not be so important for your company.
 Define early on what is a business record (and how you want it kept), and make sure that distinction is clear to your employees.

 3. Have a clear storage system.

 After you have determined which records will be kept, carefully come up with a system of how they will be kept.
 You can categorize documents by type, function, team or client, and name the files accordingly.
 Whatever you decide, add it to your company's list of policies, and make sure it is implemented company-wide.

 Your employees will have access to hundreds, if not thousands, of documents during their time with your company.
 It is up to you to control who sees or edits which documents and how long each employee should have access to those files.

-Policies must be determined based on your company's unique uses and needs, but common policies related to document management and archiving include:
+Policies must be determined based on your company's unique uses and needs, but these are some common policies related to document management and archiving: